-- Comply with current MA and CDC regulations regarding COVID protocols including out of state travel. - When our mask mandate is in force, everyone must properly wear a face mask at all times and maintain a distance of at least 3 feet from others while outside your car. - Cancel if you are ill or have been in proximity to someone who is. - Use hand sanitizer or wash your hands before and after every lesson. - If you have your own personal helmet, put it on before exiting your car (participants only). - Stay in the car until someone arrives at the barn doorway to escort you to yourlessons (participants only). - Stay out of the barn except to use the bathroom and minimize use of the bathroom except for handwashing. - Remain in the car or sit at the outdoor picnic table during the lesson (parents, guardians, and siblings only). - Leave the facility directly after the conclusion of the lesson, which will end on time even if the participant is late to arrive. - Email, text or call with questions instead of entering the office except in the case of an emergency.
+- Comply with current MA and CDC regulations regarding COVID protocols including out of state travel. - Properly wear a face mask at all times and maintain a distance of at least 3 feet from others while outside your car. - Cancel if you are ill or have been in proximity to someone who is. - Use hand sanitizer or wash your hands before and after every lesson. - If you have your own personal helmet, put it on upon exiting your car (participants only). - Stay in the car until someone arrives at the barn doorway to escort you to your lessons (participants only). - Stay out of the barn except to use the bathroom and minimize use of the bathroom except for handwashing. - Remain in the car or sit at the outdoor picnic table during the lesson (parents, guardians, and siblings only). - Leave the facility directly after the conclusion of the lesson, which will end on time even if the participant is late to arrive. - Email, text or call with questions instead of entering the office except in the case of an emergency.

-Volunteers or staff will sanitize equipment as appropriate after each lesson.
+Volunteers or staff will sanitize reins, saddle grab straps and other equipment as appropriate after each lesson.

-No Mask, No Lesson (when our mask mandate is in force)
+No Mask, No Lesson